How to use open circuit transformer

 This CT transformer has three secondary windings.
 And the 1st secondary winding has an open circuit.

-One of the secondary winding (third winding in figure 3) has the load across this.
-But in our case, this load was not a simple resistor, but it was a dynamic load consisting of capacitors, resistors, transistors, gates, and op-amps.
+One of the secondary windings (third winding in Figure 3) has the load across it.
+But in our case, this load was not a simple resistor; it was a dynamic load consisting of capacitors, resistors, transistors, gates, and op-amps.

 So the load is not fixed in the 3rd winding.